An Unexpected Chapter: Life with Type 1 Diabetes

 This summer, my company Design*Sponge will turn 12.
 More than ever, I’ve come to appreciate that Design*Sponge is a very real home for me.
 It has been the anchor I’ve so desperately needed at some of the toughest times of my life.
 And I’ve never felt this more so than over the past five months.

-Left: My new everyday purse contents: a blood glucose testing device, test strips, test strip control solution, lancets, disposable needles, a journal to log how much insulin I use, two types of insulin (one long-acting I take twice a day and one short-acting I take with food 3-4x a day), an emergency glucagon shot, glucose pills for low blood sugar and extra versions of just about everything.
+Left: My new everyday purse contents: a blood glucose testing device, test strips, test strip control solution, lancets, disposable needles, a journal to log how much insulin I use, two types of insulin (one long-acting I take twice a day and one short-acting I take with food three to four times a day), an emergency glucagon shot, glucose pills for low blood sugar and extra versions of just about everything.
 Gone are my tiny purse days.

 When I started feeling sick, I squeezed my way into a last-minute doctor’s appointment by mentioning that perhaps this was Lyme Disease (a very real concern where we live) and an infectious disease doctor sent me to get 18 tubes of blood drawn to test for everything.
 He came back into the room and asked me to go downstairs to the lab to have my blood tested again to confirm my A1C.